Please Note: Affiliate links are included in this post.

 How to Make Money Driving For Uber

 I want you to have a truly happy holiday without going broke or adding to your credit card debt so I’m sharing simple, practical tips you can take now to help you save $1000 by Christmas.
-This week we’re focusing on how to make money driving for Uber (PLUS right now you can get PAID for signing up!)
+This week we’re focusing on how to make money driving for Uber.

 Unless you’ve been hiding out in a cave for the last couple of years, you’ve probably heard about Uber, the ride sharing company.

 Uber was founded in 2009 as a smartphone map app that connected a driver with a passenger using GPS.
 Customers use the Uber app to request a ride and drivers in the area are notified so that they can pick up the rider to earn cash.
 Uber has now grown into a multi-billion dollar company with about 150,000 drivers worldwide.